fjaellet/Snapdragons/README.md

 Input: N-body model.
 Output: Stellar data.

-The code now has a Makefile in the main directory with source code in src.
+The code has a Makefile in the main directory, which compiles the source code in src.
 For anyone unfamiliar, to compile just type 'make' in the main directory

 --------